For the latest information about the University of Alaska's response to the evolving COVID-19 situation, visit alaska.edu/coronavirus19.

 Residents of the Kenai Peninsula Borough School District can participate in the JumpStart program in their Junior and Senior years of high school.
 This program, funded by the Kenai Peninsula Borough, supports college-bound high school students with discounted tuition for courses taken through KPC.

 KPC students who combine JumpStart and their college courses after high school increase their savings.

 Kenai Peninsula Borough JumpStart students who complete 30 credits at JumpStart rates and continue on to attend KPC a second academic year could receive their two-year degree/first two years of college at the following cost (not including fees).

 The KRC Residence Hall in Soldotna features a private bedroom with shared living room and kitchen in a quad arrangement, and provides laundry, internet, cable, student activities and security.
-Click here for current rates.
+Learn more about current Res Hall rates.

 Keep up on the important dates: registration dates, first/last day of classes, refund dates, campus closure dates, etc. with the Academic Calendar.
-You can find the calendars under Academics on the website, or click here.
+You can find the calendars under Academics.

 Students are much more than numbers at KPC.
 Support is provided by caring, competent professionals in areas that include Counseling & Advising, Rural and Native Student Services, Veteran’s Student Services, Career Services, Financial Aid, Admissions and Registration, Disability Accommodations Support, Tutoring and Testing Services, and at the Kenai River Campus, the Student Health Center and Residence Life staff.